July 7, 2022

-I know I know, a handbook is a bunch of HR mumbo jumbo and your company is branching out from that stuffy corporate feel… so why would you incorporate a handbook with policies that you’ll never even glance at?
+I know I know, you’ve been told that an Employee Handbook is a bunch of HR mumbo jumbo and your company is branching out from that stuffy corporate feel… so why would you incorporate a handbook with policies that you’ll never even glance at?
 Because policies protect you, your company, and your employees!
 It’s that simple.

 And when you protect your employees, you get a return on your investment, same goes for when you protect yourself with that same handbook.
 Instead of questioning every move you make when thinking about termination, you have a clear guide that allows that not so pretty situation to be a little less ugly.
 You have protection.
 You have a clearer path to a resolution.
 You have documentation to back you in that tough conversation.